leonlinsx/minimal-mistakes/_posts/2019-06-30-Libra-Neopet-Kin.md

 > Blockchains and cryptocurrencies have a number of unique properties \[...\] These include distributed governance, which ensures that no single entity controls the network; open access, which allows anybody with an internet connection to participate; and security through cryptography, which protects the integrity of funds.

 This lines up with my understanding and this *super duper authoritative search result* [blockgeeks](https://blockgeeks.com/guides/what-is-blockchain-technology/ "blockgeeks") \[3\], which says a blockchain network "has no central authority \[...\] democratized system.
 Since it is a shared and immutable ledger, \[...\] by its very nature transparent and everyone involved is accountable for their actions."
 Note the distributed governance / democratized system aspects that differentiate it from being just some ledger or transaction record kept by one dude.
-The key innovation was that everyone can verify the system.
+The key innovation was that everyone can verify the system and no one is in control.

 > We believe that global, open, instant, and low-cost movement of money will create immense economic opportunity and more commerce across the world.